kleineluka/burial/README.md

 <!-- Install (Mods) -->
 # Installing Mods 🔪

-Burial presents a **one-click solution for installing mods** in the **Mod Manager 📦** tab.
-These mods are primarily sourced from the [Llamawa.re Mod Depository](https://llamawa.re/mods/), but there is a curated [foreign.json](https://github.com/kleineluka/burial/blob/main/api/foreign.json) list in the API to add non-Llamawa.re mods.
-Burial also supports installing mods from many third-party websites directly through URL.
-Currently, this includes GameBanana, Github, hosted zip files, and hosted rar files. **Burial is not associated with any mods and is simply a mod manager.
-Please only download mods that you trust.** Burial does not host or distribute any mods and will only add mods when they can be downloaded from their official source.
+Burial has dedicated sections for installing mods and Tomb (modloader), or you can do everything in one-click in the modpacks section.
+Mod metadata is fetched from [Llamawa.re](https://llamawa.re/mods/), [Burial's curated list](https://github.com/kleineluka/burial/blob/main/api/foreign.json), and [Peachy's Visions](https://peachy.codeberg.page/visions).
+Burial also supports downloading mods from URLs, including GameBanana, Github, and direct links.

+**Burial is not associated with any mods and is simply a mod manager.
+Please only download mods that you trust.
+Burial does not host or distribute any mods and will only add mods when they can be downloaded from their official source.**

 Further reading: [Submit my mod to Burial](https://github.com/kleineluka/burial/wiki/Adding-Mods-&-Packs#i-want-to-submit-a-mod-i-made), [submit somebody else's mod to Burial](https://github.com/kleineluka/burial/wiki/Adding-Mods-&-Packs#i-want-to-submit-somebody-elses-mod), and [submitting a modpack to Burial](https://github.com/kleineluka/burial/wiki/Adding-Mods-&-Packs#i-want-to-submit-a-modpack).
 If you are having trouble with a third-party mod, please see [why doesn't Burial support this or that mod?](https://github.com/kleineluka/burial/wiki/Problems-and-Questions#question-why-does-burial-not-support-this-or-that-mod)